hc2116/PhD_project/StepstoneProject/Implementations/Stepping stone detection methods - Summary.md

 - distinguish and identify long chains from short ones
 - if connection chain is long, RTT may be longer than time between two keystrokes

+###### Detection of stepping stone attack under delay and chaff perturbations

+L. Zhang, 2006, Iowa state, 53

+The   authors   assumed   time synchronization   between   hosts,   bounded   delay,   chaff   perturbation independent ofthe original flow, and no packet loss

+should include this

+However, stepping-stone traffic  can  be detected if chaff is only inserted in the departing stream

+###### Performance of neural networks in stepping-stone intrusion detection

+H. Wu, Stephen Huang, 2008, Houston, 11

+- Uses packet variables to compute RTT
+- Only short interval required
+- Performance varies
+- extended in "Neural  networks-based  detection  of stepping-stone  intrusion" (29 citations, 2010)

+######  Efficient multi-dimensional flow correlation

+W. Strayer, 2007, BBN Technologies, 12

+Ten characteristics, PCA to select proper characteristics which contribute most variance for all flows and least variance for correlated flows,

+advantages: track more than one flow, not scaling with N^2

+###### Efficient Detection of Delay-Constrained Relay Nodes

+Coskun, Memon, 2007, Polytechnic University NY, 9

+- check IP addresses from and to a node (potential stepping stone) in sequential windows
+  - if two pairs occur together often, likely a stepping stone pair
+  - traffic needs to be sparse, with many empty windows, as well as a delay constraint

+###### Detecting Connection-Chains: A Data Mining Approach

+A. Almulhem, I. Traore, 2008, U. of Victoria, Canada, 9

+- association rule mining between inbound and outbound packets
+- claim to achieve TPR of 100% and FPR of 0%
+- not affected by chaff and delay

+###### Improving   Stepping-Stone   Detection   Algorithms   using   Anomaly Detection   Techniques

+Kampasi, Y. Zhang, 2007, Houston, 11

+Anomaly engine for:

+- response-time method that detects jitter anomalies,
+- edit-distance method to detect chaff
+- causality method to detect chaff

+###### Detecting Chaff Perturbation on Stepping-Stone Connection

+Stephen Huang, Y. Kuo, 2011, Houston, 6

+Anomaly-based, complements correlation-based techniques

 #### Watermarking